Council budgets reduced by £300m and 1,230 jobs at risk

 Research by BBC East, involving all 51 councils in the region, has revealed:

-About a dozen councils are still to decide whether to freeze council tax but many have signalled cuts to services as well as efficiencies made by sharing services, merging departments and not filling staff vacancies.'No leeway'
+About a dozen councils are still to decide whether to freeze council tax but many have signalled cuts to services as well as efficiencies made by sharing services, merging departments and not filling staff vacancies.

 For householders in Uttlesford, Tendring and Braintree, there will be a small decrease, while bills are likely to rise in eight local authorities - Rochford, Maldon, Harlow, Cambridge, East Cambridgeshire, Daventry, Milton Keynes and Southend.